 I, for one, will be trying to get down this compiled list of what we could be doing on World Sexual Health Day!
 Let’s Begin!
 This list is a list of activities, thoughts, or causes that you could do, join, or be a part of on this day that could prove to be a smashing good time AND take care of your own sexual health!

 First, what does sexual health mean and encompass?

 I believe that sexual health is the current state of your mental, emotional, and relational states as they pertain to your sexuality, and how you internalize and externalize these thoughts and behaviors.

 What does that mean exactly?
-That means, how do you feel and about yourself?
+That means, how do you feel about yourself?
 Your relationships?
 Communication within those relationships?
 How do you see yourself and then how do you present all of these things to the world?
 Do you feel balanced?
-Are each of these aspects of self within sexuality being tended to?
+Is each of these aspects within your sexuality being tended to?
 Is there positive energy and thinking being sent to this particular area of self?

 According to ASHA (American Sexual Health Association) “sexual health is the ability to embrace and enjoy our sexuality throughout our lives.”
 They also further define what being sexually healthy is:

 - Understanding that sexuality is a natural part of life and involves more than sexual behavior.

 - Recognizing and respecting the sexual rights we all share.

 - Having access to sexual health information, education, and care.

 - Making an effort to prevent unintended pregnancies and STDs and seek care and treatment when needed.